 “No big deal,” Denise says, handing the jawbreaker to Melvin.
 She meets his gaze directly and a little juice leaks out of his tomato eye, like air hissing out of a balloon.

 “I am so sorry,” Melvin says again.
 He wants to ask her about the carnival and the skating rink.
 He wants to tell her he will make sure things go smoothly tomorrow.
 “I promise, things will go—” he gets out, before he hears a shrieking in the distance.
 Denise and Melvin start to move in the direction of the screams.

 “Hey, focus up,” a supervisor says to Denise, pointing her back to the line.
 “You,” the supervisor says, turning to Melvin.
 “Get going.”

 Across the plant, Mae shouts, “Get it, get it, get it!”
 She’s kneeling atop a metal industrial table.
 In the corner, quivering at the sound of her voice, is an old dog, licking at a scrap of chicken skin.

 “Go on, she said get it!” shouts Patty at the men in the group.
 “That dog’s got rabies!”

 “How do you know?” asks Melvin, the dog’s scared eyes meeting his own.

 “I can spot rabies a mile away,” says Mae, eyes clenched shut.

 “I’ll get rid of it,” Tom says, approaching the dog, its growling growing louder.
-His toy-car hand nears its snout and it snaps, sending him careening backwards, falling over a work bench, cars scattering in every direction.
+His toy-car hand nears its snout and it snaps, sending him careening backward, falling over a workbench, cars scattering in every direction.